pchapman-uat/CSC356-Martian-Safari/README.md

-# Assignment 12.2: Final Project Checkpoint
+# Assignment 13.2: Final Project JSON or XML

 This website can be viewed at: http://pchapman.infinityfreeapp.com/CSC356-Martian-Safari/
 ## Guidelines

-1. Your website should be at least half way to completion.
+1. You must use JSON or XML on a PHP page.

 2. Include thorough code comments.

 3. Design a great User Experience.